 Dr. Shrimpton earned his Phd from the University of British Columbia.
 He has interests in the physiological response of fish to environmental disturbance, particularly how physical changes in the environment affect endocrine, biochemical, physiological and molecular factors that regulate growth and development in fish.

 John’s research and teaching interests focus on the social and cultural functions of protected areas and wilderness, parks planning and management, conservation science, and the psychological dimensions of recreation and tourism.
-He has studied the impact of technology on the wilderness experience, neoliberalism and its effect on conservation, and park agency responses to declining park visitation.
-He is an Executive Editor for the Journal of Environmental Education and the International Journal of Wilderness.
+Among other topics, he studies the impact of technology on the wilderness experience, neoliberalism and its effect on conservation, and park agency responses to declining park visitation.

-Dr. Wood holds a PhD from the University of Victoria and is a Registered Professional Forester and Biologist in BC.
+Dr. Wood holds a PhD from the University of Victoria and is a Registered Professional Forester in BC.
 Her research interests include forest and plant ecology and post-harvest silviculture.

 Current areas of research include the impacts of climate dynamics on forest productivity and wood quality, and the use of chemical herbicides in forest operations.

 Dr. Wright completed undergraduate degrees in biology and in outdoor recreation management from Lakehead University and M.Sc. and Ph.D. degrees in natural resource management from Ohio State University.
 Her research focuses on conservation-based approaches to protected areas design, planning and management; managing and monitoring the ecological integrity of protected areas; indigenous tourism; and the social and ecological impacts and benefits of tourism and recreation on wild spaces.

 Associate Professor and West Fraser - FRBC Endowed Chair in Growth and Yield and Forest Valuation

 Pacific Forestry Centre, 506 W. Burnside Road, Victoria, BC

 Semiarid Prairie Agricultural Research Centre